billxcode/billxcode/index.md

 ### Address

-* I stay in Malang, Indonesia.
+* I have stay in Malang City, Indonesia.
-* I am Work in Surabaya, Indonesia.
+* I have Work in Malang City, Indonesia.
-* I am born in Pasuruan, Indonesia.
+* I was born from Pasuruan City, Indonesia.

 ### Contact